We know you know, but it’s never enough to say that:

 As soon as I finish a project, I back it up on my Western Digital My Passport 3TB and delete it from my computer.

-Monthly I back the WD Passport content to the Time Capsule.
+Monthly I back the 3TB Passport content to the Time Capsule as well.

 How’s your home office?